emmercm/metalsmith-plugins/packages/metalsmith-html-linter/README.md

 Type: `number` Default: the number of logical CPU cores available

-The maximum number of async operations at a time.
+The maximum number of HTML files to process concurrently.

 ## Changelog